M16Nebula/Balancing-software-and-training-requirements-for-information-security/README.md

 # Balancing-software-and-training-requirements-for-information-security
 Supporting materials used in our experiment.
+Note that a more detailed description of the research methodology and approach is included in the research paper.
+This repository contains only the supporting materials used in our research.

 The research is published in Computers & Security.
-Please see: **TODO**
+Please check here for more informations: **TODO**

 The repository consists of the following files:
 - **Informed_consent.pdf** -> informations to the participants in the experiment.